makyo/writing/work/the-fool/the-fool.md

 I hunch down into my slouched shoulders, muzzle dipping as I struggle for words.
 "It's on my mind, I guess."

-"I'll come clean," she admits, offering a gentle smile.
+"I'll come clean," she admits, fiddling with the remainder of the deck.
 "Your mom told me you were coming, so I know that much.
 Even if she hadn't, though, it's written on your face.
 I mean this in the best possible way, Avery, but you don't make a very good man."

 I close my eyes.
 I shut out the cards, the motherly porcupine.
 Motherly in the sense of speaking truths, in the sense of knowing children, in having seen them grow up.
 Motherly in lived experience.
-Experience lived in the moment, not in some dream world; more motherly than my mom.
+Experience lived in the moment, not in some dream world of crystals and chakras.
+More motherly than my mom.

 When I open my eyes, the porcupine is smiling to me.

 "Why three cards?"

+"Past, present, and future."
 She laughs.
-"Past, present, and future."

 I nod, then sit up a little straighter, murmuring, "So it's more that past me that didn't have the activation energy?"